embeddedkafka/embedded-kafka/README.md

 * In your `build.sbt` file add the following dependency (replace `x.x.x` with the appropriate version): `"io.github.embeddedkafka" %% "embedded-kafka-streams" % "x.x.x" % Test`
 * Have a look at the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala)
-* For most of the cases have your class extend the `EmbeddedKafkaStreamsAllInOne` trait.
-This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
+* For most of the cases have your class extend the `EmbeddedKafkaStreams` trait.
+This offers both streams management and easy loaning of producers and consumers for asserting resulting messages in output/sink topics.
-* If you only want to use the streams management without the test consumers just have the class extend the `EmbeddedKafkaStreams` trait.
-* Use the `runStreamsWithStringConsumer` to:
+* Use `EmbeddedKafkaStreams.runStreams` and `EmbeddedKafka.withConsumer` and `EmbeddedKafka.withProducer`.
-  * Create any topics that need to exist for the streams to operate (usually sources and sinks).
-  * Pass the Topology that will be used to instantiate and start the Kafka Streams.
-This will be done while using the `withRunningKafka` closure internally so that your stream runs with an embedded Kafka and Zookeeper.
-  * Pass the `{code block}` that needs a running instance of your streams.
-This is where your actual test code will sit.
-You can publish messages to your source topics and consume messages from your sink topics that the Kafka Streams should have generated.
-This method also offers a pre-instantiated consumer that can read String keys and values.
-* For more flexibility, use `runStreams` and `withConsumer`.
 This allows you to create your own consumers of custom types as seen in the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala).